 Injured while working at an Amazon fulfillment center?
 Here’s what you need to know about obtaining your full benefits.

-Amazon warehouse workers perform laborious jobs such as finding, picking, preparing, packing and shipping orders consisting of everything from heavy tools and furniture to chemicals to sharp knives.
-As with any warehouse, the risk of injury is high in Amazon fulfillment centers.
-But journalists and researchers have found that Amazon employees are injured at even higher rates than is “normal” for the industry—often because they are required by the company to meet strict quotas and work faster, thus increasing the risk of injury further.
+Study shows that Amazon warehouse workers suffer severe injuries at twice the rate than is ‘normal’ in the industry —often because the company requires them to meet strict quotas and work faster, thus increasing the risk of injury further.
 As a result, these warehouses are breeding grounds for workplace accidents, injuries and workers’ compensation claims.

 - Back injuries from twisting